Best Whiskey In 2023: Top 5 Spirits Most Recommended By Experts

 Uncle Nearest is a nickname for Nathan Green, one of the founding fathers of Tennessee whiskey.
 It is said he was an enslaved man who taught Jack Daniel how to make whiskey.
 “This whiskey is quite versatile — it makes a fantastic whiskey sour but is also wonderful on the rocks, where the whiskey’s luxurious apricot-and-caramel notes really shine through,” says Food Network.

 Tennessee whiskey is made from corn and aged in new charred oak, then filtered through a maple charcoal filter to smooth it out.
-A bottle will cost you about $57 retail.
 The Spruce Eats mentions, “A blend of whiskeys between 8 and 14 years, sumptuous caramel, dried fruit, and a hint of cinnamon make 1856 a must-have for your bar.”

 Rolling Stone explains this whiskey’s claim to fame: “A Black-owned brand, Uncle Nearest 1856 launched in 2017 to honor Green’s importance in American spirits.
 The whiskey is fragrant, floral, fruity, and incredibly smooth (thanks to at least eight years of aging) — despite the fact that it’s 100 proof.
 It’s been well-received by the whiskey community with top marks across the board, and we have to agree.”